-Certain triggers can pull us back into old patterns.
-These are classed as contextual cues, like the time of day, your location, or objects around you.
-For example, it’s 5pm on a Friday and instead of throwing on your sneakers for a workout, a glass of wine takes preference.
-Or perhaps just because you’ve had a stressful day in the, you deserve a handful of the office M & M’s.
+Certain triggers pull us back into old patterns.
+These are classed as contextual cues, such as time of day, your location, or objects around you.
+For example, it’s 5 pm on a Friday and instead of throwing on your sneakers for a walk around the block, you choose a glass of wine.
+Or perhaps ‘just because’ you’ve had a stressful day; you’ve permitted yourself to eat a chocolate bar.

 So why is it so easy to fall back into old habits when you’ve tried so hard for months to strengthen new ones?

-How to Stay on Path of Awesome Habits
+How to Stay on the Path Of Awesome New Habits

 “It’s the holidays so let’s just get takeaway” (the holidays last 6 weeks)